HDFGroup/vol-log-based/doc/vol_test_status.md

 * Fail
   + vol-test suit reports at least one error in the section
 * Skip
-  + Test section being skipped manually due to features not supported by log-based VOL
+  + Test section being skipped manually due to features not supported by the Log VOL connector
 * Not tested
   + Sections not yet tested